 - Insect or weed killers

-Sending any harsh chemicals or cleaners down your drain won’t just harm your septic system.
-It can also contaminate your soil and water supply.
-Dispose of these chemicals safely and use eco-friendly products whenever possible.
+Harsh chemicals don’t just harm your septic system — they can also contaminate your soil and local water supply.
+Dispose of them safely and use eco-friendly products whenever possible.

 2. Flushable Wipes